 Language Arts

 In this course we will continue to work on developing and broadening our storytelling skills to meet the developing child throughout the grades.
-We will learn how the language arts curriculum stands on the foundation of storytelling and how it provides the basis for learning how to write, read, and to develop grammar skills.
+We will learn how the language arts curriculum stands on the foundation of storytelling and how it provides the basis for learning how to write, read and develop grammar skills.
 We will explore how language arts skills can be transformed from abstract concepts into imaginative pictures and meaningful activities.
 Pedagogical stories and birthday verses will also be explored.

 Teacher Development I Observation